 Figure 14 shows an equivalent circuit for a single output buffer.
-Each buffer is powered by $OV{DD}$ and OGND, isolated from the ADC power and ground.
+Each buffer is powered by $\text{OV}{DD}$ and OGND, isolated from the ADC power and ground.
 The additional N-channel transistor in the output driver allows operation down to low voltages.
 The internal resistor in series with the output makes the output appear as $50\Omega$ to external circuitry and may eliminate the need for external damping resistors.

 As with all high speed/high resolution converters, the digital output loading can affect the performance.
-The digital outputs of the LTC2251/LTC2250 should drive a minimal capacitive load to avoid possible interaction between the digital outputs and sensitive input circuitry.
+The digital outputs of the LTC2253/LTC2252 should drive a minimal capacitive load to avoid possible interaction between the digital outputs and sensitive input circuitry.
+For full speed operation the capacitive load should be kept under 10pF.

 Figure 14.
-Digital Output Buffer
+Digital Ouput Buffer